teabolt/dcu_eng_comp_projects_dataset/README.md

 In this repo it is proposed to extract all the data related to student projects (project title, programme, supervisor, descriptions, etc) from PDF files, and put that data into a structured format like CSV.
 The structured file should then be analysed using Data Science techniques.

-Update: Booklets from 2011 to 2019 are supported.
+Currently booklets from 2020 to 2011 are supported.

 ## Extraction steps